2023 Best Value Allied Health Services Undergraduate Certificate Schools

 Read full report on Allied Health & Medical Assisting Services at Highline College

-Lake Superior College landed the #13 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-Located in the city of Duluth, LSC is a public school with a small student population.
+Metropolitan Community College landed the #13 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+Located in the large city of Omaha, MCC is a public school with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at Madison College are $6,812 per year.
 After completing their Undergraduate Certificate, medical assisting graduates from Madison College carry an average student debtload of $15,855.

-On top of its placing in our value ranking, Madison College also did well on our Best Allied Health Services Undergraduate Certificate Trade Schools list.
-It’s in the top 5% of all schools reviewed in this analysis.
+Madison College also claimed a spot on our Best Allied Health Services Undergraduate Certificate Trade Schools list.
+It’s in the top 5% of all schools in this category.

-Moraine Park Technical College ranked #16 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
+Moraine Park Technical College landed the #16 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
 Moraine Park Technical College is a small public school located in the small city of Fond du Lac.

-Moraine Park Technical College undergraduate students pay an average of $6,793 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Moraine Park Technical College are $6,793 a year.
 Medical Assisting majors at Moraine Park Technical College take out an average of $7,988 in student loans while working on their Undergraduate Certificate.

-Moraine Park Technical College excels when it comes to quality.
-It’s ranked in the top 10% of all schools on our Best Allied Health Services Undergraduate Certificate Trade Schools list.
+As a testament to the quality of education it offers, Moraine Park Technical College also is in the top 10% of our Best Allied Health Services Undergraduate Certificate Trade Schools ranking.

-Athens Technical College ranked #17 on this year’s Best Value Allied Health Services Undergraduate Certificate Schools list.
+Athens Technical College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a undergraduate certificate.
+It came in at #17 on the list.
 Athens Technical College is a small public school located in the city of Athens.

-With a ranking of #18, Houston Community College did quite well on this year’s best value schools for allied health & medical assisting services students working on their undergraduate certificate.
+Houston Community College landed the #18 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
 Houston Community College is a fairly large public school located in the city of Houston.

 Houston Community College undergraduate students pay an average of $5,460 in tuition and fees each year.
 While working on their Undergraduate Certificate, medical assisting majors at Houston Community College accumulate an average of around $16,293 in student debt.